 I then proceeded to the lake and just sat there admiring the light on the water and the dazzling colours of the dragon flies going about their days work.
 In May 2019 I attended a photography course ran by well known garden photographer Phillip Smith, the course was very informative and i hope i have learned a lot.
 It was worth the fee just to see the display of rhododendrons and the amazing wisteria trees.

-The garden house is open from March until October daily and Friday Saturday and Sunday in the winter, it really is a little jewel on the edge of dartmoor national park and well worth a visit, I try to return as often as possible as there are always new things to photograph and all the time in the world to hopefully achieve a great shot and hopefully develop my own garden.
+The garden house is open from March until October daily and Friday Saturday and Sunday in the winter, it really is a little jewel on the edge of dartmoor national park and well worth a visit, I try to return as often as possible, as there are always new things to photograph and all the time in the world to try to achieve a great shot, plus get idea’s to develop my own garden.